CntoDev/persistuesday/war-gamemode/README.md

 	[Objective, side] spawn war_guards_fnc_transportReinforcements
 		- spawns reinforcements of the side and transports them towards objective.
 Reinforcements deploy and start with guard duty.

+	[] call war_guards_fnc_getGuardData
+		- returns types of guard data in array

+	[units] call war_guards_fnc_deleteVehicle
+		- deletes soldiers and vehicle in which they are for a specified unit.

 ### Armory module